 Hello, I am Kath Revell, aka Ninja Granny - I was given the name by some kids in the park when I was practising my Tai chi, so thank you for that, whoever you are!

-I am so grateful to have discovered Somatics.
-The first thing I noticed was that my Tai chi improved!
-Somatics helps me to understand how my body moves, how it co-ordinates from the centre and works as a system.
-The second thing I noticed after taking up Somatics was that my long-term, chronic ankle pain, which had never gone away since the injury back in 1987, gradually got better.
+The first thing I noticed when I started practising Somatics was that my Tai chi improved!
+Somatics helps you to understand how your body moves, how it co-ordinates from the centre and works as a system.
+The second thing I noticed after taking up Somatics was that my long-term, chronic ankle pain, which had never quite gone away since the injury back in 1987, gradually got better.